EikeEsders/starter-hugo-academic/content/_index.md

         PhD Symposium of the CRC 1375.
 Three days of exciting talks and good atmosphere.
 Read about it here: https://ubtaktuell.uni-bayreuth.de/sfb1357-doctoral-seminar (Organized & Attended)

         ***Workshops***

+        Prepare for doctoral defence held by Dr. Dunja Mohr (Organized & Attended)

+        The patriarchy of things - and how it influences my research held by Dr. Elena Köster (Attended)

         WiN Kick-Off Career Orientation Workshop held by Dr. Alina Jahn (Organized & Attended)